Canadiens beat Flyers 3-2 in Game 5 to stave off elimination

 Armia scored his second of the night at 10:12 to tie it at 2.

-That set the table for Gallagher on the power play after Philadelphia’s Philippe Myers got a double-minor for high-sticking.
-Suzuki feathered an aerial pass to the winger down low, and he batted home his first out of mid-air before looking skyward in relief at 11:30.
+Gallagher then scored on a power play after Philadelphia’s Philippe Myers got a double-minor for high-sticking.
+Suzuki feathered an aerial pass to the winger down low, and Galllagher batted it home before looking skyward in relief at 11:30.
 Gallagher, who scored on his league-leading 37th shot of the restart, snapped a personal nine-game post-season scoring slump dating back to 2017.

+“He’s been getting down on himself for not scoring,” said Suzuki, a 21-year-old-rookie.
+“It’s nice to get that monkey off his back.”

+Gallagher wasn’t available to the media post-game after losing a tooth following a cross-check to the face from defenseman Matt Niskanen that went uncalled in the third.

+“One of the biggest hearts of any guy I’ve ever played with,” Price said.
+“We know what we get from him … he came up with a big one for us.”

-Suzuki then beat Hart off the rush for a goal that looked to have made it 4-2 with 5:26 left in the period, but the sequence was correctly challenged for offside with Drouin into the offensive zone a step early.
+Suzuki beat Hart off the rush for a goal that looked to have made it 4-2 with 5:26 left in the period, but the sequence was correctly challenged for offside with Drouin into the offensive zone a step early.

-Flyers coach Alain Vigneault was about to give Hart the hook in favur of Brian Elliott for the second time in the series before the call was reversed.
+Vigneault was about to give Hart the hook in favor of Brian Elliott for the second time in the series before the call was reversed.

 The 22-year-old Hart, who became the second-youngest goalie in NHL history with consecutive playoff shutouts, saw his streak end at 122 minutes, 53 seconds, while Montreal’s goal drought was snapped at 132:18.